rkerssies/mvc2022/ReadMe/install_config.md

     </Directory>
 </VirtualHost>
 ```
-NB: enter your domainname withun the dubble curybraces ( {{{} ).
-This must be matching with the domain in de hostfile and the doamin in the config-file.
+NB: enter your domain-name within the dubble curly braces ( {{{} ).
+This must be matching with the domain in de host-file and the domain in the config-file.
-NB: uri-parts with curlybraces ( {} ) need to be altered with actual path.
+NB: uri-parts with curly braces ( {} ) need to be altered with actual path.
 * REBOOT your webserver

 3. For an online installation